pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Syscache lets you look things up in the system catalog tables.
 - We call it a lot in analysis, so this seems like a good place to cover it.
-- Here `FOR PORTION OF` is looking up the period name.
+- Here `FOR PORTION OF` is looking up the period name (higlight).
-- (transition to highlight that part)
 - You see we're calling `SearchSysCache2`.
   This is defined in `utils/cache/syscache.c`.
-  We give it the cache name, here `PERIODNAME` (highligh).
+  We give it the cache name, here `PERIODNAME`.
 That determines the table to query, the index the use, and how big the cache should be.
   This is search *2* because we search based on two attributes.
-Here the relation id (i.e. the table), and the range name.
-So those are the other arguments. (highlight)
+Here the relation id (i.e. the table), and the period name.
+So those are the other arguments.
 - We don't necessarily get a result (highlight), so we have to check if we got something, and maybe report an error if not.
 - Then we cast the `HeapTuple` to a struct matching the `pg_period` table.